a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 But if you create a group or select field you may define the tt_content table and add existing content elements.
 This is not much comfortable but very flexible, because you may also add any other table of any extension installed.
-And with the *dce_load_schema* flag you'll receive an assosiative array of requested row, or if the table is from an extbase extension you'll get a model of the requested table.
+And with the *dce_load_schema* flag you will receive an assosiative array of requested row, or if the table is from an Extbase extension you will get a model of the requested table.

 How to change the long title in content wizard for DCE group